hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. Do we allow block number and round number to be out of sync?
 2. Do we need the initial block produced to be signed by the ledger id?
-3. For new networks, Do we need to produce a signed block 0?
+3. For new networks, do we need to produce a signed block 0?
 4. For existing networks, does the TSS bootstrap roster sign blocks prior to its existence?

 ##### For New Networks